 The two principal elements to delivery of development under the SDZ mechanism are designation as an SDZ by Government Order and adoption of a Planning Scheme for the designated lands.
 In order for lands to be designated as an SDZ it must be approved by Government Order.
 The procedure involved the GDA applying to the Minister for the Environment, Heritage & Local Government for Government designation.

-® Proposals for other amenities (where the scheme is for residential development).
+- Proposals for other amenities (where the scheme is for

 The Draft Planning Scheme was submitted by the GDA to Dublin City Council whose elected members made the decision to adopt the scheme on 25th July 2011.
 Following this four appeals were made to An Bord Pleanála in November 2011.
 The Board approved the Planning Scheme on 14th May 2012.

-Now that the Planning Scheme is appoved all subsequent planning applications, provided that they are consistent with the Adopted Scheme, will receive permission from Dublin City Council and An Bord Pleanala will not be involved.
+Now that the Planning Scheme has been approved all subsequent planning applications, provided that they are consistent with the Adopted Scheme, will receive permission from Dublin City Council and An Bord Pleanala will not be involved.

 Strategic Development Zone Reference Documentation